 Transfer Credit Policy

 All requests for transfer credit are approved by the Registrar.
 To ensure that work done at other Colleges/Universities will be eligible for credit, students must obtain approval for transfer credit before enrolling in classes elsewhere.
 These general guidelines apply to all students and the list is not exhaustive.
+If you have questions about your specific situation, please reach out: we're here to help.

 Students who matriculated prior to August 2011 may satisfy all or part of the Divisional and Quantitative requirements via transfer credits.
 However, those who entered Bryn Mawr in August 2011 or later will not be able to fulfill the Approaches to Inquiry, Foreign Language, Emily Balch Seminar or Quantitative and Math requirements through transfer courses.